 The MSC assessment determined there are strong fisheries management and research systems operating in New Zealand.
 However, the large number of small vessels complicates monitoring and there is a low level of observer coverage.

 Summary of assessment conditions

 Two criteria which contribute to the overall assessment score scored less than the unconditional pass mark, and therefore trigger a binding condition to be placed on the fishery, which must be addressed in a specified timeframe.
-Two conditions of certification are proposed, both for Principle 1 (1.2.1 in one part and 1.2.2 in three parts).
+Two conditions of certification were proposed, both for Principle 1 (1.2.1 in one part and 1.2.2 in three parts).
 An additional condition was added following the first surveillance audit.
 Conditions are:

 - Harvest strategy standard: By the fourth surveillance audit, demonstrate that the harvest strategy for albacore tuna is responsive to the state of the stock, and the elements of the harvest strategy work together towards achieving stock management objectives reflected in PI 1.1.1 SG80.

 - Harvest control rules (a): By the fourth surveillance audit, demonstrate that well defined harvest control rules are in place that ensure that the exploitation rate is reduced as the point of recruitment impairment is approached, are expected to keep the stock fluctuating around a target level consistent with (or above) maximum sustainable yield.